mybb/mybb/inc/src/View/ARCHITECTURE.md

 ## Locators
 References to Resources and Assets use _Locators_, saved as strings in configuration files and Resources.

-**Viewlet Locators** refer to entities within a Viewlet structure, resolved according to the inheritance hierarchy, or for a specific Package.
+**Viewlet Locators** refer to entities within a Viewlet structure, resolved according to the inheritance hierarchy when not in the context of a specific Package.

 Its components correspond to the directory structure within a Viewlet, and include the namespace (prefixed with `@`), Resource Type, Resource group, and Resource name.
 Depending on the place of use, some components may be implied by context.